SanjeyGM/Flight_Price_Prediction/README.md

 By utilizing Intel oneAPI technologies, the flight price prediction system benefits from faster training and inference times, allowing for real-time predictions.
 This approach ensures the system is scalable and capable of efficiently handling large datasets across diverse hardware environments.

-### Technologies Used:
+# Technologies Used:

 ​

-Programming Languages: Python
+### Programming Languages: Python

-Libraries and Frameworks:
+## Libraries and Frameworks:

-scikit-learn: For machine learning models (Random Forest, Linear Regression, Decision Tree, SVR, etc.)
+### scikit-learn: For machine learning models (Random Forest, Linear Regression, Decision Tree, SVR, etc.)

-NumPy & Pandas: For data manipulation and preprocessing
+### NumPy & Pandas: For data manipulation and preprocessing

-Matplotlib & Seaborn: For data visualization
+### Matplotlib & Seaborn: For data visualization

-oneDAL (oneAPI Data Analytics Library): For accelerating machine learning models
+### oneDAL (oneAPI Data Analytics Library): For accelerating machine learning models

-Jupyter Notebook: For interactive development
+### Jupyter Notebook: For interactive development

 ​

-### Machine Learning Techniques:
+# Machine Learning Techniques:

-Random Forest Regressor (with oneAPI optimization)
+### Random Forest Regressor (with oneAPI optimization)

-Linear Regression, Decision Tree, SVR, Bagging Regressor
+### Linear Regression, Decision Tree, SVR, Bagging Regressor

-Cross-validation, Hyperparameter Tuning
+### Cross-validation, Hyperparameter Tuning

 ​

-### Tools and Platforms:
+# Tools and Platforms:

-Intel DevCloud: For development and testing with access to hardware accelerators
+### Intel DevCloud: For development and testing with access to hardware accelerators

-oneAPI Toolkit: To enable optimized execution across CPUs, GPUs, and FPGAs
+### oneAPI Toolkit: To enable optimized execution across CPUs, GPUs, and FPGAs

 ​

-### Hardware:
+# Hardware:

-Intel CPUs: Used for model training and deployment
+### Intel CPUs: Used for model training and deployment

-GPUs and FPGAs: Accelerated using oneAPI for optimized performance
+### GPUs and FPGAs: Accelerated using oneAPI for optimized performance

 ​